Imagine Impact is an AI-based incubator for entertainment storytellers

-Strong writing makes all the difference about whether a Hollywood show turns out like Game of Thrones or Pee-Wee Herman’s Big Adventure.
-That’s why Ron Howard and Brian Glazer’s Imagine Entertainment opened an incubator for writers called Imagine Impact.
+Strong writing can determine whether a Hollywood show turns out like Game of Thrones or Pee-Wee Herman’s Big Adventure.
+That’s why Ron Howard and Brian Glazer’s Imagine Entertainment has opened an incubator for writers called Imagine Impact.

-The film and TV industries employ 2.6 million people in the U.S. alone, and those businesses generate $77 billion a year on wages.
-But there is no real LinkedIn for connecting talent.
+The film and TV industries employ 2.6 million people in the U.S. alone, and those businesses generate $77 billion a year in wages.
+But surfacing new writers can be inefficient and haphazard.

-So Imagine Impact, a division of the film production company that has had dozens of Oscar-nominated films, wants to create a pipeline of strong writers.
+Imagine Impact, a division of a film production company with dozens of Oscar-nominated films, wants to create a pipeline of strong writers.
 It uses machine learning to sort through a flood of undiscovered talent to find the storytellers and scriptwriters with the best potential.
-Then, it puts the survivors through a boot camp so they can refine their scripts.
-And then the Hollywood directors and producers sift through an app to find the writers to staff their projects or find new scripts that could be the next gold mine.
+It puts the survivors through a boot camp so they can refine their scripts, and then Hollywood directors and producers sift through an app to staff their projects or find new scripts that could be the next gold mine.

 You can think of it as a factory for entertainment writers.
-Entrepreneur and producer Tyler Mitchell, former executive vice president of motion pictures at Imagine Entertainment, started Imagine Impact by modeling it after Silicon Valley-style incubators in order to discover and nurture fresh creators who have unsold projects.
-And so far, of 44 graduates, roughly half have sold their projects.
+Entrepreneur and producer Tyler Mitchell, former executive vice president of motion pictures at Imagine Entertainment, helped model Imagine Impact after Silicon Valley-style incubators in order to discover and nurture creators with unsold projects.
+Of 44 graduates, roughly half have sold their projects to date.

 “We are a content accelerator that was cofounded by myself with Ron Howard and Brian Grazer of Imagine entertainment,” Mitchell said in an interview with VentureBeat.
-“Our mission is to find, identify, and sign the most talented writers in the world.
-People who don’t have access to the entertainment industry.
+“Our mission is to find, identify, and sign the most talented writers in the world — people who don’t have access to the entertainment industry.
 We want to democratize access.”

 Big ambitions

-Imagine Impact is an entertainment start-up whose mission is to cultivate and empower creative storytellers from around the world with an innovative and collaborative approach to content creation.
-Impact combines Imagine Entertainment’s decades of Hollywood experience with the principles of Y Combinator.

-The hope is to create a new kind of entertainment industry accelerator program and marketplace that creates a frictionless and seamless way for studios/agents/screenwriters to identify, connect and sign creators and their compelling projects.
+The hope is to create a new kind of entertainment industry accelerator program and marketplace that creates a frictionless and seamless way for studios, agents, and screenwriters to identify, connect, and sign creators and their projects.

-Vetting over 2,000 submissions per week, accompanied by seasoned veterans and advanced machine learning, Imagine Impact has created a results-oriented business solution, leveraging technology to identify talent and rapidly generate content at scale.
+Vetting over 2,000 submissions per week, thanks to a combination of seasoned veterans and advanced machine learning, Imagine Impact has created a results-oriented business solution that leverages technology to identify talent and rapidly generate content at scale.

-“The demand for content has been exploding over the last 10 years with the market cap of media companies going to nearly $4 trillion,” Mitchell said.
+“The demand for content has been exploding over the last 10 years, with the market cap of media companies going to nearly $4 trillion,” Mitchell said.
 “Spending on content will double over the next five years.
 But there are not enough great writers and the generators of the material to meet that demand.
 And so we took principles from Y Combinator and combined them with Ron and Brian’s 35 years of experience and knowledge to create a powerful system that leverages technology to identify talent at scale.
 Then we put them through a structured program to create their projects.
-And we bring them to the marketplace, both here in Hollywood and globally through this first of its kind mobile app marketplace.”
+And we bring them to the marketplace, both here in Hollywood and globally through this first-of-its-kind mobile app marketplace.”

 Scripts usually take years or months to come to fruition.
-But Imagine Impact tries to expedite the process by 50%, using a mobile app and partnering creators with “shapers,” established producers, writers and showrunners such as Doug Ellin (Entourage), Sascha Penn (Power; Creed II) and Akiva Goldsman (A Beautiful Mind) to help bring story concept to market.
+But Imagine Impact tries to expedite the process by 50%, using a mobile app and partnering creators with “shapers,” established producers, writers, and showrunners — such as Doug Ellin (Entourage), Sascha Penn (Power, Creed II) and Akiva Goldsman (A Beautiful Mind) to help bring story concept to market.

 The sifting process